AnonymouX47/term-image/README.md

 ### Requirements
 - Operating System: Unix / Linux / MacOS X
 - [Python >= 3.6](https://www.python.org/)
-- A Terminal with full Unicode support and ANSI 24-bit color support
+- A Terminal emulator with full Unicode support and ANSI 24-bit color support
-  - Plans are in place to [partially] support terminals not meeting this requirement.
+  - Plans are in place to [partially] support terminals not meeting this requirement (see [here](https://term-img.readthedocs.io/en/latest/library/index.html#planned-features)).

 ### Steps
-The package can be installed using `pip`
+The package can be installed from PyPI using `pip`:

 ```shell
 pip install term-img
 ```
 OR

-Clone this repository using any method, then navigate into the project directory in a terminal and run
+Clone this repository using any method, then navigate into the project directory in a terminal and run:

 ```shell
 pip install .
 ```

+### Supported Terminal Emulators
+See [here]() for a list of tested terminal emulators.

+If you've tested `term-img` on any other terminal emulator that meets all requirements, please mention the name in a new thread under [this discussion](https://github.com/AnonymouX47/term-img/discussions/4).
+Also, if you're having an issue with terminal support, also report or view information about it in the discussion linked above.

 ## Features